The Irrevocable Life Insurance Trust is designed to own your life insurance. What are the advantages?

 An ILIT is a type of irrevocable trust crafted during your lifetime.
 What makes the ILIT so unique is that it has just one job while you’re alive: own your life insurance policy.
 You, the insured, establish the trust.
 The trust document created by your estate planning attorney names the trustee (which should not be you) and the beneficiary or beneficiaries.
 Once the ILIT is established, you pay the amount of the insurance premium to the ILIT trustee.
 Then, the ILIT trustee pays the insurance company for the premium.

-ADVANTAGE #1: The ILIT May Save Many Estate Tax Dollars
+ADVANTAGE #1: The ILIT May Save Substantial Estate Tax Dollars

-Most estate planning clients desire to prevent the largest amount of estate tax as legally and practicably possible.
+Most estate planning clients desire to minimize estate tax as much legally and practicably possible.
 The estate planning attorney’s job is to balance the potential estate tax savings with the hassle and cost of establishing the estate plan.